Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Results

-\paragraph{Component-by-component ablation.} Table ~\ref{ablation} ablates our decomposed convolutions (DDC), polar hierarchical mamba (PHiM) block and polar to cartesian (polar2cart) mapping.
-We train each method on a fixed 1/100 subsample of the Waymo Open dataset and report the L1 mean average precision on the validation set.
-Crucially, all three components are necessary for maximum performance: decomposed convolutions to capture spatial information without distortion warp, hierarchical Mamba is needed to aggregate local and global scale information, and the polar-to-cartesian mapping is needed to allow compatibility with downstream 2D convolutions and the Centerpoint \cite{CenterPoint} head.
+\paragraph{Component-by-component ablation.} Table ~\ref{ablation} ablates our decomposed convolutions (DDC), Polar Hierarchical Mamba (PHiM) streaming backbone, sector feature buffer, and bidirectional SSM within PHiM.
+We report the $L_1$ mean average precision on the validation set.
+Crucially, we find that all components are necessary for maximum performance: decomposed convolutions to capture spatial information without distortion warp, PHiM to propagate inter-sector information, the bidirectional SSM to fully extract intra-sector features, and the sector feature buffer to enable full scene understanding.